Garden Grants for Schools, Communities, and NonProfits

 Herb Society of America – The grants listed on their page are for the research of the horticultural, scientific, and/or social use of herb gardens throughout history.
 Visit the website to learn about their grants.

 California ReLeaf Grants – Provides pass-through grants to network members and other community groups interested in caring for trees in California.
-They also have a link to other grant opportunities for California on their website.
+They also have a link to other grant opportunities for California.
 Visit the website to learn about their grants.

 Wild Ones – Healing the Earth one yard at a time.
 For more than 25 years, this donor-funded program has provided grants ranging from $100 to $500 for native plant gardens and landscaping projects throughout the United States.
 The funds are designated for acquiring native plants and seeds for outdoor learning areas that engage youth (preschool to high school) directly in planning, planting, and caring for native plant gardens.
 Visit the website to learn about their grants.